prisma/specs/binary-process-management/Readme.md

 2. Dealing with issues like cold starts or frozen containers still holding a connection to DB.
 3. Best practices for spawning sub-processes from a client (like Photon).
 4. Thinking about failures scenarios like failing to find a free port.
-5. Choosing the correct binary for execution, handling now availability of an optimal binary gracefully.
+5. Choosing the correct binary for execution, handling unavailability of an optimal binary gracefully.
 6. Handling errors like "too many connections" from the binary.

 This list of motivations is not complete and unordered.